VladislavSevruk/TypeResolver/ReadMe.md

 List<TypeMeta<?>> methodArgumentsTypeMetaList = executableTypeResolver
         .getParameterTypes(classWhereMethodDeclared, methodToResolve);
 ```
-or with descendant of [TypeProvider](src/main/java/com/github/vladislavsevruk/resolver/type/TypeProvider.java) for classes
+Also you can use subclass of [TypeProvider](src/main/java/com/github/vladislavsevruk/resolver/type/TypeProvider.java)
-that use generic parameters at its definition.
+for classes that use generic parameters at its definition.
 ```
 ExecutableTypeResolver executableTypeResolver = new ExecutableTypeResolverImpl();
 Method methodToResolve = ...; // get method to determine it's return and arguments types